Cliff’s Notes Version: Yes. But not as many as the financial planning industry wants you to think.

 - Doubling your net worth does not mean doubling the amount of work needed to serve you.
 This is the commonly used

 excusejustification provided by the industry for why the assets under management model is the right one.
 It’s simply not true.
 The aforementioned financial planner who seemed to have nothing better to do on a random Friday afternoon than call someone whom he couldn’t pick out of a lineup informed me that there was complex estate planning, retirement income planning, business consulting, and risk management services that higher net worth people required.
 I agree.
 They don’t, however, need twice as much EVERY.
 SINGLE.
 YEAR.
 Life changes, but it changes slowly in almost all cases.
 Unless you live a life where you have tons of constant change, you’re probably a little different than you were last year and you’ll be a little different than you were a year before.
-A good, strong financial plan should account for those changes (you can read more about contingency planning and the IFTTT approach in your financial life in my 52 week Financial Game Plan, which you can subscribe to for free).
+A good, strong financial plan should account for those changes.
 There will be some up front work to provide all of those items, but once they’re provided, you can either go with the plan or do the occasional check-in.
 Are you on pace to meet your goals as outlined before?
 Yes?
 Carry on.
 No?
 OK.
 Let’s see what changed and make tweaks.
 Won the lottery?
 Call me.

 But, there are cases where it’s appropriate to have someone else manage your money.
 I’ll outline five cases.
 In these cases, it’s appropriate to pay a flat fee to someone else to manage your affairs.
 You and the planner should evaluate your situation up front to determine how much work is needed to transfer affairs and for the planner to manage your assets, and then determine a) a fee, and b) the conditions which would cause the fee to change.